professional reviewing corporate cards for nonprofits

 How do you apply for a nonprofit credit card?

-2. Provide financial documentation: For most credit card applications, you’ll need to submit documents that demonstrate your organization’s financial position—for example, your most recent Form 990, audited financial statements, current bank statements, and credit history.
+2. Prepare financial documentation.
+Expect to provide documents demonstrating your organization's financial health.
+Common requirements include your most recent Form 990, audited financial statements, current bank statements, and credit history.

-3. Assign an authorized officer: Most card issuers require you to designate a board member or authorized officer who will be responsible for the account.
-If the credit card requires a personal guarantee, your authorized officer will also need to provide personal information and may be subject to a personal credit check.
+3. Designate an authorized officer.
+Most issuers require a board member or authorized officer to be responsible for the account.
+For cards requiring a personal guarantee, that person will need to provide personal financial information and may be subject to a credit check.

 Ebook